TextExpander/TextExpanderTouchSDK/README.md

 - **UISearchBar**: instantiate SMTEDelegateController and set it as the delegate of the UISearchBar
 - To add your own delegate to a UITextView/Field/SearchBar, call -[SMTEDelegateController setNextDelegate:] on the instance you created.
 Your delegate will be called after TextExpander has a chance to process the delegate calls.
 In the shouldChangeText/CharactersInRange: call, you can examine SMTEDelegate.isAttemptingToExpandText to see if TextExpander is going to expand a snippet based on the current character(s) being inserted.
 Returning NO will prevent that snippet expansion.
 - A single SMTEDelegateController can service many UITextViews, UITextFields, UIWebViews, and UISearchBars.
 If you use setNextDelegate for multiple views or fields, please be sure to test the view or field passed to your delegate and respond accordingly.
-- Look at the example app's file tetestViewController.m to see examples of all these.
+- Look at the example app's file SMFirstViewController.m and SMSecondViewController.m to see examples of all these.

 ### Handling Attributed Text